jasonnIguazio/ghpages-doc-site/content/data-layer/reference/frames/_index.md

   hard to work with.
 (17.5.20) I renamed the file for v2.8.0 to frames/tsdb.undocumented_tech_preview_features.IGNORED and edited it (see Requirement IG-14367 / DOC IG-14369 for the related v2.8.0 API changes).
-  (IGNORED directories are excluded from the doc-site build).
+  (IGNORED directories are excluded from the ghpages-doc-site build).
   (The ignored-doc changes were in the TSDB `create` & `read` references.
   The overview and `write` and `delete` references didn't change.)
 See the "Tech Preview Documentation" email thread from Apr 2020.